How the Plan Works

 The County, as Plan Administrator, monitors the investment options and will delete or remove funds that fail to perform according to the guidelines set forth in the County of San Bernardino

-Investment Policy and Procedures Statement.
+Statement of Investment Policies and Guidelines.
 As such, the investment options offered under the plan are subject to change from time to time.
 Any money invested in an investment option that is removed or replaced will be mapped to another fund offered by the plan.
 You always have the ability to change the way an investment is mapped by directing your balance to another option offered under the plan.

 Taxes and Withdrawals